cbahn/Easy-Mint-NFTs/README.md

 Hit **Preview**, the select **mint OBJKT**.
 Open your Kukai wallet and you'll be prompted for a confirmation.
 Because this costs tez, you'll need to **put in your password then hit Confirm**.
 It will take around 1 to 5 minutes for the minting to complete and appear on the blockchain.
 Be patient and keep an eye on your NFT tab in Kukai.
 Your newly minted NFT should appear there shortly.

 You can also view your NFT on Hic et Nunc.
 Open your NFT in Kukai and tap More Info.
 You'll see the contract and the ID.
-For example, if it shows
-`KT1RJ6PbjHpwc3M5rw5s2Nbmefwbuwbdxton (623841)`
-then your NFT's OBJKT ID on Hic et Nunc is 623841.
-You can view it by visiting https://hicetnunc.art/objkt/623841 *<-- enter your own OBJCT ID here*.
+For example, if it shows `KT1RJ6PbjHpwc3M5rw5s2Nbmefwbuwbdxton (623841)` then your NFT's OBJKT ID on Hic et Nunc is 623841.
+You can view it online by visiting https://hicetnunc.art/objkt/623841 *<-- enter your own OBJCT ID here*.

 # Transferring an NFT
 If you want to send your NFT to a friend, you can do that from the Kukai Wallet.

 Open your Kukai Wallet > NFT tab > tap on your NFT > Hit **Send**.
-Enter Quantity as 1 then input your friends address.
+Enter Quantity as 1 then input your friend's address.
 It's important that you double-check that the address is correct because the transfer cannot be undone!
 Hit preview the confirm the transfer.

-If you'd like to